Svasaṃvedana: In East Asian Buddhism

 The Korean commentator on the Awakening of Faith, Taehyeon (c.
 750), argued that in addition to the five kinds of manas (mentation) enumerated in the text, there should be added another: svajātilakṣaṇa, or "genuine appearance," which he borrows from the Laṅkāvatāra Sūtra.
 For Taehyeon, genuine appearance is to be regarded as the first manas, as it is unconditioned and not dependent on any other manas.
 Since it possesses the nature of illumination, genuine appearance is thus the basis of the other five types of mentation (namely, karmic consciousness, or appearance; transformative consciousness; representative consciousness; intellectual consciousness; and continuous consciousness).
 Regarding self-cognition, Taehyeon states that it refers to both genuine and karmic appearance, corresponding to his first and second manas respectively.

 According to the Huayan patriarch and Chan master Guifeng Zongmi, the essence of the true mind is awareness or knowing (知; zhi).
 Zongmi takes the true nature to be a "spiritual Knowing that never darkens," describing mind as "aware in and of itself," or "spontaneously Knowing" (自知; zizhi).
 (Note: The expression, "spiritual Knowing that never darkens," lingzhi bumei 靈知不昧 (also translated as "numinous awareness unobscured"), appears in the writings of Zongmi’s Huayan teacher, Chengguan, as well.
 According to Chengguan, "The non-abiding mind substance is a spiritual Knowing that never darkens.")
 For Zongmi, knowing or awareness is thus a "direct manifestation of the very essence itself" (t'ang-t'i piao-hsien).
-Zongmi also explains that the true mind has two types of functioning: one original and intrinsic, the other conditioned and responsive.
-Jenny Hung understands Zongmi’s intrinsic functioning of the true mind to refer to "reflexive awareness in and of itself," while the responsive function is "reflexive awareness with content."
+Zongmi explains that the true mind has two types of functioning: one original and intrinsic, the other conditioned and responsive.
+According to Jenny Hung, Zongmi’s intrinsic functioning of the true mind refers to "reflexive awareness in and of itself," while the responsive function is "reflexive awareness with content."
 Zongmi gives the analogy of a bright mirror to illustrate their relationship: where the responsive function is likened to the appearance in response to conditions of various reflected images, the intrinsic function is likened to the mirror's constant brightness itself.
 He says, "The reflections appear [when the mirror] is face to face with objective supports.
 They appear in a thousand varieties, but the brightness is an intrinsically constant brightness.
 The brightness is just one flavor."
 (Note: Compare with the following from the famous Chan poem, the Zhengdao ge: